 #26.
 Korean Colors: Essential Words and How to Use Them

 Imagine you are shopping in Myeongdong or browsing for a cute Hanbok, and you want to describe that perfect shade of blue.
-In English, we just say "Blue sky" or "The sky is blue."
-In Korean, colors can be a bit more "colorful" in terms of grammar!
-Some act like nouns, some act like adjectives, and some even change their shape entirely.
-Don't worry, though—we’re going to paint a clear picture for you.
-Let’s learn the essential Korean colors and how to use them like a local!
+In English, you might simply say “blue” or “light blue.”
+But in Korean, colors are a bit more dynamic.
+Some behave like nouns, others like adjectives, and some even change their form depending on how they are used.

 1. The Basic Color Palette